absimler/homework3-2022/README.md

 **1b) (3pts)** What is the probability that first seven guppies caught will be brightly-colored, and the last three will be drab colored?
-What is the difference between this calculation and the previous one?
+What is the difference between this calculation and the previous one, based on the probability principles we discussed in class?

 <img src="Poecilia_reticulata.jpg" width="400px" />